stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Imputing missing values

-Now we go back to examine the missing values:
+Now, I go back to deal with the missing values:

 ```r